gbv/libso/libso.md

     vcard:Email a owl:Class ;
         rdfs:label "Email"^^xsd:string ;
-        rdfs:comment """To specify the electronic mail address for communication with the object the vCard represents.
-Use the hasEmail object property."""^^xsd:string ;
+        rdfs:comment "To specify the electronic mail address for communication with the object the vCard represents.
+Use the hasEmail object property."^^xsd:string ;
         rdfs:isDefinedBy <http://www.w3.org/2006/vcard/ns> ;
         owl:deprecated true .